codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-02-vt6.md

 | `topic_authorized_operations`      | `INT32` | Authorized operations bitfield (use `0`)   |
 | `TAG_BUFFER`      | `TAGGED_FIELDS`    | Tagged fields                                     |

+For this stage, you should treat all topics as unknown.
 For an unknown topic, your response should:
 - Set `error_code` to `3` (`UNKNOWN_TOPIC_OR_PARTITION`).
 - Echo back the `topic_name` from the request.
 - Set `topic_id` to `00000000-0000-0000-0000-000000000000` (all zeros).